Best daily deals

 How is the microphone on the Sennheiser MOMENTUM 3 Wireless?

 The microphone amplifies voices which can cause clipping and the presence of fricatives and plosives.
-While the mic isn’t bad by any stretch, the person on the other line will know that you’re speaking from a headset microphone.
+While the mic isn’t bad by any stretch, the person on the other line will know you’re speaking from a headset microphone.
 If you have a low-pitched voice, others may comment that you sound distant or hollow.
 This is a consequence of the marked low-end attenuation.

-Sennheiser MOMENTUM 3 Wireless microphone demo:
+Sennheiser MOMENTUM 3 Wireless microphone demo (Non-standardized):

 How does the microphone sound to you?

-3801 votes
+4105 votes

 Should you buy the Sennheiser MOMENTUM 3 Wireless?